GO FAST HAVE FUN STAY GOLD

 - If it's outside of those criteria, but still nonprofit, I'm probably looking to make up my gas money and bring home a few bills for equipment maintenance and website hosting.
 Maybe bike parts or swag.
 Let's talk.

-- If you're a for-profit business, then I expect 20 bucks an hour including travel time and mileage expenses.
+- If you're a for-profit business that isn't a local bike shop, then I expect 20 bucks an hour including travel time and mileage expenses.
+Contact me and we'll figure out a price.

 What is a typical event format?